Honey171/Honey171/README.md

 ![](https://media.tenor.com/WuOwfnsLcfYAAAAC/star-wars-obi-wan-kenobi.gif)

-I'm Mehmet 22 years old, a nurse also a self-taught Front-End developer
+I'm Mehmet 22 years old, a graduated nurse also a self-taught Front-End developer

 I'm getting ***better*** every single day because coding has become an addiction and a passion.